bootphon/ABX-accent/abx-accent/data/evals/average_score/README.rst

 Calculate the average of ABX task scores:

-- dev : contains results for all accents for dev set, we have average score for across and within tasks.
+- dev : contains results for all accents for dev set, we have an average score for across and within tasks.

-- test : contains results for all accents for test set, we have average score for across and within tasks.
+- test : contains results for all accents for the test set, we have an average score for across and within tasks.

 Example: